mkremins/game-industry-viz/README.md

 ## To Run

-1. Put the datfiles in the `/visualizer/data` directory.
+1. Put the datafiles in the `/visualizer/data` directory.
 2. Start a webserver in the `/visualizer` directory and access one of the html pages.